-A careful operator is the best operator.
-Safety is of primary importance to the manufacturer and should be to the owner/operator.
+A safe and careful operator is the best operator.
+Safety is of primary importance to the manufacturer and should be to the owner / operator.
 Most accidents can be avoided by being aware of your equipment, your surroundings, and observing certain precautions.
 The first section of this manual includes a list of Safety Messages that, if followed, will help protect the operator and bystanders from injury or death.
-Read and understand these Safety Messages before assembling, operating or servicing this Implement.
-This equipment should only be operated by those persons who have read the manual, who are responsible and trained, and who know how to do so responsibly.
+Read and understand these Safety Messages before assembling, operating or servicing this mower.
+This equipment should only be operated by those persons who have read the Manual, who are responsible and trained, and who know how to do so safely and responsibly.

 The Safety Alert Symbol combined with a Signal Word, as seen below, is used throughout this manual and on decals which are attached to the equipment.
 The Safety Alert Symbol means: "ATTENTION!
 BECOME ALERT!
 YOUR SAFETY IS INVOLVED!"
-The Symbol and Signal Word are intended to warn the owner/operator of impending hazards and the degree of possible injury faced when operating this equipment.
+The symbol and signal word are intended to warn the owner / operator of impending hazards and the degree of possible injury when operating this equipment.

-Practice all usual and customary safe working precautions and above all--remember safety is up to YOU.
+Practice all usual and customary safe working precautions and above all -- remember safety is up to YOU!
 Only YOU can prevent serious injury or death from unsafe practices.